BioInfPrep/bioinfprep.github.io/_posts/0900-01-01-general-information.md

 - An introduction to version control using Git
 - An introduction to typesetting with LaTeX
 - An introduction to programming in Python
-- An introduction to programming in Java *(not taught in the WS2020/21 course)*
+- An introduction to programming in Java

 The Bioinformatics Prep Course aims at introducing students to the basic computational issues.
 It is not going to cover entire programming taught in the